Poori - Puris

 If possible, schedule frying pooris just before serving.
 In a pinch, they can be held in a warm oven for up to ½ hour.
-After that, the bread loses their sheen, soften and are called bassi—tired or deflated bread.
+After that, the bread loses its sheen, softens, and is called bassi—tired or deflated bread.

 1 cup sorghum flour